Democrat Harris clarifies: she won't ban private health insurance

 “I am a proponent of Medicare for All.
 Private insurance will exist for supplemental coverage,” she added.

+Sanders, of Vermont, issued a statement Friday taking a veiled shot at Harris, saying all candidates need to be clear about their stance on Medicare for All.

+“”That means boldly transforming our dysfunctional system by ending the use of private health insurance, except to cover non-essential care like cosmetic surgeries,” Sanders said.

-Harris dominated her nine Democratic rivals on Thursday night’s debate stage, confronting front-runner Joe Biden on race and calling his remarks about working with segregationist senators hurtful.
+Harris dominated her nine Democratic rivals on Thursday night’s debate stage in Miami, confronting front-runner former Vice President Joe Biden on race and calling his remarks about working with segregationist senators hurtful.

 Campaign spokeswoman Lily Adams said the debate marked the best fundraising day since Harris launched her campaign at a January rally in Oakland, California.
-Harris, a former state attorney general, also drew endorsements in the four states that hold early presidential nominating contests, as well as in her home state, she said in an interview with CNN.
+Harris, a former California attorney general, also drew endorsements in the early voting states of Iowa, New Hampshire, Nevada and South Carolina, as well as in her home state, her campaign said.

 It was not the first time Harris has had to clarify her position on private health insurance.
 At a town hall in January, she said she would be willing to eliminate private health insurance.

 Like the 10 candidates in the first Democratic debate on Wednesday night, the contenders on Thursday disagreed over the best way to boost access to healthcare insurance coverage.
-On Wednesday night, U.S. Senator Elizabeth Warren and New York City Mayor Bill de Blasio were the only two candidates to raise their hand when asked if they would scrap private insurance.
+On Wednesday night, U.S. Senator Elizabeth Warren of Massachusetts and New York City Mayor Bill de Blasio were the only two candidates to raise their hands when asked if they would scrap private insurance.

-Harris has backed Sanders’ Medicare-For-All bill that would largely eliminate private insurance and shift all Americans into a government-run healthcare plan that Republicans have criticized as too costly.
+Harris has backed Sanders’ Medicare-For-All bill, which would largely eliminate private insurance and shift all Americans into a government-run healthcare plan that Republicans have criticized as too costly.

-The bill has 14 Democratic co-sponsors in the Senate, including four of his presidential rivals - Harris, Warren, Kirsten Gillibrand and Cory Booker.
-The other White House contender in the Senate, Amy Klobuchar, supports universal healthcare and expanding Medicare but has not committed to plans that would eliminate private insurance.
+The bill has 14 Democratic co-sponsors in the Senate, including four of his presidential rivals: Harris, Warren, Kirsten Gillibrand of New York and Cory Booker of New Jersey.
+The other White House contender in the Senate, Amy Klobuchar of Minnesota, supports universal healthcare and expanding Medicare but has not committed to plans that would eliminate private insurance.

 Traveling in Asia for a G20 summit, Trump knocked the Democratic presidential hopefuls on Thursday for pledging to cover healthcare for immigrants who live in the United States after coming to the country illegally.

 “All Democrats just raised their hands for giving millions of illegal aliens unlimited healthcare.
 How about taking care of American Citizens first!?
-That’s the end of that race!” he said on Twitter.
+That’s the end of that race!” he wrote on Twitter.